 14. Eggnog Cheesecake Cookie Cups

-Anyways, this one is kind of fun because you get to have a mouthful even in one bite.
+Anyway, this one is kind of fun because you get to have a mouthful even in one bite.
 And the crust?
 It’s gingerbread.
 Need I say more?
-This recipe is a surefire hit among guests young and old as it is much more than a cookie- it’s an eggnog pie in a bite or two!
+This recipe is a surefire hit among guests young and old as it is much more than a cookie- it’s an eggnog pie in a bite or two.

 15. Nutella Truffles